-To turn it into a complete portable drive, however, you can slide the board, with the SSD on it, into the metal chassis and screw the lid tight.
+To turn it into a complete portable drive, however, you can slide the board into the metal chassis and screw the lid tight with the SSD on it.
 Now the whole package is not that much different from a ready-made NVMe portable drive.

 Note, though, that the Alxum itself has no storage-related feature of itself.
 That depends on the drive you use.
 Like all enclosures, it’s just a bridge that turns an internal drive into a portable one.